cepthomas/c_bag_of_tricks/README.md

 - Container for args with slicing and dicing into convenient parts.
 Windows only.
 - See test_cli.cpp for example of usage.

+## ftimer
+A fast (msec) timer based on Windows multimedia timer.
+The win multimedia timer is erratic with possible errors of many msec.

+This component attempts to reduce the error by running at one msec and managing the requested periods manually.
+This is accomplished by using a stopwatch (modelled after the C# class) to actually measure the elapsed time rather than trust the mm timer period.
+It seems to be an improvement with roughly +-1 msec precision on an unloaded system.
+That should be good enough for midi.

+See `test_ftimer.cpp` for usage.

+## stopwatch

+Stopwatch similar to the .NET component.
+[Beware of QueryPerformanceCounter()](https://www.virtualdub.org/blog2/entry_106.html)

+## timeanalyzer

+Takes repeated time samples and performs some basic statistics.

+# Tools

 ## pnut
 Practically Nonexistent Unit Tester: A super lightweight unit test framework for C (or C++).
 It has gone through many useful and successful iterations and may as well bring you joy also.